What does Gordon mean?

 Gordon is a very prominent first name for males (#172 out of 1220, Top 14%) and also a very prominent last name for all people (#151 out of 150436, Top 1%).
 (2000 U.S. Demographics)

-Gordan and Gorden are the popular related forms of Gordon (#935 the previous year).
-Adoption of these relations of Gordon reached its most widespread 84 years ago (average #983) and has become much reduced since (#1645, 95% less usage), with the version Gordon becoming less in vogue.
+Which version is better?with its variant forms and related boy names.
+Gordan and Gorden are the popular related forms of Gordon (#812 the previous year).
+Adoption of these relations of Gordon reached its most widespread 85 years ago (average #983) and has become much reduced since (#1604, 94% less usage), with the version Gordon becoming less in vogue.